happy-codes/happy-getter/README.md

 ```
 import {attachToObject} from 'happy-getter';

-attachToObject('hg'); // -> param is the getter name, default is 'getter'
+attachToObject('hg'); // -> the first param is the getter name, default is 'getter', the second param is extra options

 const testData = {
   a: {